Managing Director of Margaret Thorsborne & Associates and Transformative Justice Australia (Qld)

-She has worked successfully with schools in Australia, New Zealand and the United Kingdom to implement sustainable restorative practice across the school community.
+She has worked successfully with schools in Australia, New Zealand, Asia and the United Kingdom to implement sustainable restorative practice across the school community.
 These schools report improved data around student behaviour, higher staff and student morale, lower stress levels, and improvements in measures of safety and school climate.

 Margaret Thorsborne is an Accredited Restorative Justice Practitioner

 by the Victorian Association for Restorative Justice